sara-sabr/rp-azuredevops-reports/README.md

-# Azure DevOps Extension - Boards - Work Item Automation
+# Azure DevOps Extension - Boards - Quality of Life Automation

-This extension enables the capability to update dependencies of work items.
+This extension enables the capability to automate some stuff for us.

 Features:
-- When a child changes state, see if we need to update the parent state.
+- Produce a status report.

 ## Prerequisites